usnistgov/800-63-3/sp800-63-3/sec4_model.md

 ### 4.3.
 Authentication and Lifecycle Management

-Normative requirements can be found in [Special Publication 800-63B](sp800-63b.html), *Authentication and Lifecycle Management*.
+Normative requirements can be found in [SP 800-63B](sp800-63b.html), *Authentication and Lifecycle Management*.

 #### 4.3.1.
 Authenticators